lindasz9/ai-learning-journey/journal/04-getting-started.md

 ✅ Reinforcement Learning Algorithms in Python

-Maybe I won't upgrade to ChatGPT Plus.
+Maybe I won’t upgrade to ChatGPT Plus.
 But maybe I will.
-From tomorrow, I feel have another big thing to do (secret), and I won't have this much time to spend studying on this, so maybe I won't need this unlimited file uploading.
+Starting tomorrow, I have another big project (secret), and I won’t have as much time to study this, so maybe I won’t need unlimited file uploads.
 But maybe I will.

-I think I finished the whole Machine Learning topic, let's jump right into Deep learning.
+I think I’ve finished the entire Machine Learning topic, so let’s jump right into Deep Learning

 ✅ Deep Learning Overview

 ✅ Artificial Neural Networks (ANN)

+As you can see, I’ve reached the daily limit of 3 file uploads.
+So I guess I’m done for today.
+Too bad — I was feeling so productive.
+Or maybe I’ll create another ChatGPT profile?

+✅ Artificial Neural Networks in Python

+I created an account with my other email I'm unstoppable.

+✅ Convolutional Neural Networks

+Today I’m really unstoppable.
+But starting tomorrow, I don’t know if I’ll be, because I’ll have another important thing to focus on.
+Also, I need to learn C++ for a programming contest this year.
+I’m familiar with Python, JavaScript, PHP, and a little bit of C, but not with C++ yet.
+I know the logic, so I think learning a new language will be easy.